Your Driver’s License in Arizona

 If you have either a prior DUI-related suspension within the last 60 months or the Administrative Law Judge finds that you caused serious physical injury to someone in this incident, your license will be suspended for the full 90 days and you will not be eligible for a restricted license.

 In some instances, it may be to your advantage to stipulate to the suspension.
 This may allow you to avoid a SR-22 insurance requirement.
-Please contact the David Wroblewski & Associates Law Firm, P.C. to schedule a free consultation with a Phoenix drunk driving lawyer so that they can discuss this with you prior to your hearing.
+Please contact the Montano Arentz & Associates, PLLC to schedule a free consultation with a Phoenix drunk driving lawyer so that they can discuss this with you prior to your hearing.